• Skip to primary navigation

 🥖 Ingredients

-Yeast – If you’re new to making homemade bread, here’s how to know if yeast is still alive.
+✅Yeast – If you’re new to making homemade bread, here’s how to know if your yeast is actually alive.
 The yeast is ready when you can describe it in one of the following terms: foamy, bubbly, frothy.
 It should also roughly double in size.

 yellow cup filled with yeast and it is foamy showing that it is active and will help the bread rise.